Zoo Photography Workshop

 Limit 6 participants

 Ever since I was a kid I’ve loved going to the San Francisco Zoo.
 Although I wish the animals were roaming free in their natural habit I am thankful for the opportunity to be able to see these magnificent creatures up close.
 Especially for those of us who might never otherwise have such a chance.

 Its one thing though to look at the animals as a whole, I mean we all know what a Giraffe or Elephant looks like…but have you ever looked closely at a Giraffe’s eyelashes or isolated an Elephants eye?
 How about closeups of a bird’s feathers or other fine details of a critters hide?
 If you enjoy abstract photography you can go crazy breaking down these fine details of nature.

-Join me for a three hour session at the San Francisco Zoo.
+Join me for a five hour session at the San Francisco Zoo.
 In addition to seeing in a different way I will help you with proper camera settings and photographic techniques.
 This is a great setting for learning wildlife photography in the field as well.

 This is for 35mm DSLR and MFT type cameras.

 Bring your longest lens you have.
 I suggest a minimum 300mm.
 (My favorite here is my 100-400 zoom.
 I use a tele-converter as well for portrait shots.
 A wide angle lens is quite handy as well.
 Tripods can be unwieldy in this environment and are not allowed,however mono-pods are handy and are ok.

 You will be responsible for your meals (we’ll take a lunch break at the cafe) & transportation….

 “If you want to rent gear – may I suggest”